 6. All boats will be handicapped using the average PHRF rating as published by U S Sailing.

-7. Boats racing in the non spinnaker fleet will be given a 15 second addition to their PHRF base rating unless it is appealed to and adjusted by the PYC PHRF Committee.
+7. Boats racing in the non spinnaker fleet will be given an adjustment to thier base rating determined by the PYC PHRF Committee.
 The Catalina 22 will be rated with its base rating whether sailing in the spinnaker or non spinnaker fleet.

-8. Boats sailing non spinnaker with an over length whisker pole will be given a 9 second addition to their base PHRF rating, with the exception of the Catalina 22, whose base rating assumes the class legal, over length pole.
+8. Boats sailing non spinnaker with an over length whisker pole will be given an adjustment to thier base rating determined by the PYC PHRF Committee, with the exception of the Catalina 22, whose base rating assumes the class legal, over length pole.